plopcas/retrolog/content/posts/twilio-hackathon-covid-19-peak-detector.md

 #### The scheduled peak detector

 In order to detect peaks we use a very naive approach.
-Is a hack project, please bear with me.
-We check if the number of cases today, is lower than yesterday and lower than the day before yesterday.
+It's a hack project, please bear with me.
+We check if the number of cases today is lower than yesterday and lower than the day before yesterday.

 If that is the case, we consider a peak detected, and we send an alert to all the phone numbers that subscribed to that country.